jbouchard0/woodpot/README.md

 * Thank you to SolidPython for their awesome library
 * Shinjuku Gyoen and their handmade wooden pots that inspired me to make this.
-* The smooth 2.5hr train ride from Tokyo to Kyoto
+* The smooth 2.5hr train ride from Tokyo to Kyoto where I was able to write most of the code for this.